-IU South Bend looks forward to welcoming students, faculty, and staff safely back on campus this fall.
-We want to keep everyone healthy on campus and for students to receive exceptional educational experiences, be successful, and earn an IU degree.
-Learn about how we’re keeping you safe on campus this fall.
-Check back often, as updates will be made frequently.
+IU South Bend wants to keep everyone healthy on campus and for students to receive exceptional educational experiences, be successful, and earn an IU degree.
+Learn about how we’re keeping you safe on campus this year.
+Check back often for updates.

 Keeping Campus Safe